MiningUpdated 2026-08-1511 min read

 Coal washing plants in Australia, Indonesia, and South Africa have one thing in common: they all waste money on water.
 A 1,000 ton/day plant consumes 3,000 m³ of water daily.
 Without PAM-based recycling, that water gets discharged (regulatory violation) or replaced with fresh water ($3,000/day).
-We have helped plants in Queensland and Kalimantan cut water costs by over $800,000/year.
-Here is exactly what we use and how.
+At typical water tariffs, closing that circuit is a six-figure annual line item — the arithmetic is worked through below.
+Here is how to specify the PAM that does it.

 PAM Selection by Coal Type